-An examination of the 1st and 2nd edition OS maps has revealed a number of items of cultural heritage note (Table 7.16).
+An examination of the 1st and 2nd edition OS maps has revealed a number of items of cultural heritage note (Table 5.16).
 The majority of the items consist of lime kilns as well as a smithy, demesne wall and the dismantled Great Southern and Western Railway (GSWR) line.
 Many of the lime kilns identified are levelled or filled in.
 Lime kilns 4, 6 and 7 are located in close proximity to the existing polesets BK 30 and BK 27, respectively.
-In particular, Poleset BK30 is positioned in the 'raking out' area of the lime kiln 4 and almost abutting the structure (Plate 7.22).
+In particular, Poleset BK30 is positioned in the 'raking out' area of the lime kiln 4 and almost abutting the structure (Plate 5.21).
 The removal of this pole (if necessary) could potentially damage the structure and therefore a potential significant impact has been identified.
 The base of the poles should remain in the ground if possible to avoid unnecessary ground disturbance.
-Lime kiln 6 is still extant and is divided from poleset BK27 by a farm passage (Plate 7.23).
+Lime kiln 6 is still extant and is divided from poleset BK27 by a farm passage (Plate 5.22).
 Lime kilns 7 or 8 are no longer visible above ground.
-Limekiln 9 is still extant and is located in an overgrown area and also fenced off from the surrounding farm land.
 Lime kiln 3 is still extant but largely overgrown.
 The re-positioning of the polesets should take into consideration the location of these kilns.
 Although the kilns are not protected structures and are not recorded monuments, they represent items of local heritage value and should be preserved for future generations.
-Limekiln 4 should be recorded in full by an archaeologist including measured drawings and photographs prior to the commencement of structures BK27 and 30 during the construction phase of the project to ensure that no damage occurs to the limekiln structure.
+This limekiln should be recorded in full by an archaeologist including measured drawings and photographs prior to the commencement of construction.
+An archaeologist should also monitor the ground works associated with the replacement of structures BK27 and 30 during the construction phase of the project to ensure that no damage occurs to the limekiln structure.
 This is considered to be sufficient mitigation in this regard.

-The demesne wall at Dunmore park (WL59/58) is well preserved and it was noted during field survey that poleset BK61 is positioned close to the wall.
+The demesne wall at Dunmore park (WL59/58) is well preserved and it was noted during field survey that poleset BK61 is positioned close to the wall and within WL58.
 The replacing of the poleset in this location should avoid impacting on the wall.
-Furthermore if the existing poleset is required to be removed care should also be taken not to physically impact on the demesne feature (Appendix 7.2 Plate 48).
+Furthermore if the existing poleset is required to be removed care should also be taken not to physically impact on the demesne feature (Appendix 5.2 Plate 48).
 The line crosses the dismantled GSWR line in Moatpark townland.
 In this area the line of the railway is apparent as parallel field boundaries, however further to the north no trace of the line is now visible.
 The Portlaoise-Waterford section of the GSWR which had a station at Ballyragget was opened in 1865.
 It is shown on the 2^{nd} edition OS map, as well as later editions.
 The line was closed in 1963 and subsequently dismantled.
 The nearest structure (poleset BK3) will be located c.
 6m west of the field boundary which delimits the western side of the original railway line and will not directly impact on the latter.
-Figure 7.67 and Figure 7.68 show all new cultural heritage features along Unit 6.
-The railway line north and east of Ballyragget may also be seen in Figure 7.65.
+Figure 5.43 and Figure 5.44 show all new cultural heritage features along Unit 6.
+The railway line north and east of Ballyragget may also be seen in Figure 5.41.